gaurav148/Illumio-internship-assessment/README.md

 - **Input Files:**
     - Files like `flow_logs.txt` and `lookup_table.csv` are assumed to be in **plain ASCII text**.
 - **Output Format:**
+    - Both the required outputs are generated in the same file.
     - **Port/Protocol Combination Counts** include **all combinations** from the flow logs, not just those present in the lookup table.

 ### **Error Handling Assumptions:**